ckronlage/AID-HS/docs/install_docker.md

 ## Enable GPUs

-Enabling your computer's GPUs for running the pipeline accelerates the brain segmentation when using Fastsurfer and the predictions.
+Enabling your computer's GPUs for running the pipeline accelerates the HippUnfold segmentation .
 Follow instructions for your operating system to install.

 Install the [*nvidia container toolkit*](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).